drakkar-lig/walt-python-packages/doc/walt/doc/md/scripting.md

 This section describes the `python` scripting features WalT provides.

 Python package `walt-client` includes the scripting features described here.
-Installing `walt-client` in a virtual environment is recommended:
+Installing `walt-client` in a virtual environment is required:

 ```
 ~$ mkdir experiment